Humperdink618/startup/notes.md

 to add a background color in HTML, use the CSS background-color property.
 Set it to the color name or code you want and place it inside a style attribute.
 Then add this style attribute to an HTML element, like a table, heading, div, or span tag.

+to exit console for node.js on windows powershell, hit cntrl d

 to change color of one p tag without changing the others, use this code:

 <h1 style="color: red">Yo</h1>